British hardened field defences of World War II: Destruction, neglect, rediscovery and reuse

 The great majority of Britain's static defences have been destroyed, a process that started even before the end of the war.
-Ditches and trenches have been filled, loopholes repaired, wood and metal re-cycled.
+Ditches and trenches have been filled, loopholes repaired, wood and metal recycled.

 In addition to receiving compensation, farmers whose land was used to build the structures were paid after the war to fill in ditches and trenches and to demolish pillboxes.
 Today, hardly anything remains of the anti-tank ditches, but at the time they must have been the most conspicuous of all the fortifications.
 A few remain, much humbled, as field drains or field boundaries, whereas others can be seen only as crop marks.

 Today, it is very rare to find any part of Britain's defences other than those composed of concrete.
 Immediately after the war, there were more pressing matters to attend to than conserving the detritus of a battle that never happened.
 For decades, with the sole exception of Pevensey Castle—where the new fortifications were seen as a part of the building's history—there was never even a suggestion that anything should be deliberately conserved.

 As the years passed, erosion and modern construction destroyed many structures.
 At the coast, fortifications have tumbled into the sea or sunk into the sands on which they were built; yet other features have succumbed to road improvements or have been demolished to make way for other modern developments.
 For many of those that remain, neglect and the attentions of nature have achieved a degree of camouflage greater than that during the Second World War.